 The Starting Block Index field if present indicates the index of the first ranging block for a ranging session.

+The MMS Ranging Mode Configuration if present shall be set as per 10.38.10.3.xx.

 10.38.3.2.3 Contention based initialization setup handshake